-This concentration provides a course of study in biblical Hebrew (the language of the Old Testament) and biblical Greek (the language of the New Testament).
-Students learn to read and exegete the Bible in these original languages.
+This language training provides a course of study in biblical Hebrew (the language of the Old Testament) and biblical Greek (the language of the New Testament).
+Students will learn to read and exegete the Bible in these original languages, and thus be best equipped for graduate level biblical and theological studies.